Logan-Lin/SortMarkdown/test_file.md

 1. Aesthetic is used to talk about beauty or art, and people’s appreciation of beautiful things.

 > - He responded very strongly to the aesthetic of this particular work.
-> - … products chosen for their aesthetic appeal as well as their durability and queality.
+> - … products chosen for their aesthetic appeal as well as their durability and quality.

 ### peripheral